bbradt/RESCAL-GD/README.txt

 CURRENTLY:
 Rescal with non-stochastic gradient-descent performs comparably to rescal als, converging in an average of 24 iterations without using inverses or kronecker products, thus significantly reducing complexity without requiring the removal of regularization.
-Note that I have altered the loss function to reflect that in the above paper.

 Stochastic Gradient descent converges with no regularization and very small learning rate; however, it takes 1000+ iterations to converge, and is thus not yet very feasible.
 Batch-SGD, more rigorous hyper-parameter searching might, and further debugging